 During the late nineteenth century Cottage and Throsby Creeks crossed into the area of the study site.
-However, due to growing pollution and environmental changes brought on by European settlement, Cottage Creek was canalised in 1896 and its course removed from the study site.
+Due to growing pollution and environmental changes brought on by European settlement, Cottage Creek was canalised in 1896 and its course removed from the study site.
 From this point reclamation works were conducted in the area, also changing the shape of Throsby Creek.
 From 1913-1916, the study site was no longer a part of its foreshore due to land remediation.
 A large amount of fill was deposited on site in order to instigate the form the site takes today.
 Rail infrastructure has since been installed, earliest evidence for this is from 1937 and a variety of line configurations has existed since then.
 It is believed these lines are extant and are currently filled over.
-Maps, plans and photographs from 1850 onwards have documented these changes.